Are Gorillas Dangerous? Understanding Their Behavior Around Humans

 Tourists should keep at least 7 meters (about 23 feet) away from gorillas and never try to touch them because they are wild animals.

-You can go gorilla trekking in Bwindi and Mgahinga National Parks in Uganda, Volcanoes National Park in Rwanda, and Virunga National Park in Congo.
+You can go trekking gorillas in Bwindi Impenetrable National Park and Mgahinga National Parks in Uganda, Volcanoes National Park in Rwanda, and Virunga National Park in Congo.